U.S., Japan Deepen Interoperability at Northwest Pacific Wargame

 |0

-This work, U.S., Japan Deepen Interoperability at Northwest Pacific Wargame [Image 2 of 2], by PO3 Abreen Padeken, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Japan Deepen Interoperability at Northwest Pacific Wargame, by LT Kristina Wiedemann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.